sweetzinc/vlab-pytutorial/readme.md

 # Short python and OCT-CBORT tutorial

+This repository is prepared for `oct-cbort` python tutorial at Vakoc Group by Stephanie Nam (snam@alum.mit.edu)

 ## Opening
 We’ve discussed the advantages of transitioning our post-processing framework from MATLAB to python, I wanted to have a short hands-on session (~1hr) to nudge you to take that first step of transitioning to python.
 You will bring your laptop and I will: